QG-phy/TBSOC/README.md

 ## 🖥️ Desktop GUI Application

-TBSOC now includes a standalone desktop application for easier configuration and fitting.
+TBSOC includes a modern web-based desktop application for interactive parameter tuning and real-time visualization.

 ### Prerequisites
 - Ensure `uv` is installed.
-- Ensure `npm` (Node.js) is installed (only for building frontend, if modifying).
+- Frontend is pre-built and included in the repository.

 ### How to Run
 1. **Install Dependencies**: